escotoj/solid-workout-app/README.md

 - add floating action button to be in every page once logged in as a component
 - there is an error with the the way data is being saved (saves it as the previous day)
 - heroku deploy

-## GOT_TO_COMPLETE

-- ADD API that renders gym photos with unsplash at loggin and sign up, lanidng page.
-- Date added to create and history
-- add material icons to each page.
-- home page needs better styling.
-- add notes to the history and addworkout
-- need log out
-- style the gains page
-- style the add_workout page.
-- add a pop up modal that displays the entire data from exercise API
-- need to set up, the entire user model and workout models and link to the schemas.
-- do a seed
-- signup and log in work
-- add link to header to take you back to '/'
-- work on the user models for longin and sing up
-- Workouts Page - API can be made needs its own page.
-- delete comment and just keep notes.
-- navbar to render on the far left corner.